christophergandrud/simPH/README.md

 ---

 ## Future Plans
-This package is in the **early stages** of development.

 I intend to expand the quantities of interest that can be simulated and graphed for Cox PH models.
 I am also currently working on functions that can simulate and graph hazard ratios estimated from [Fine and Gray competing risks models](http://www.jstor.org/stable/2670170).

 I am also working on a way to graph hazard ratios with frailties.